TodePond/SandPond/README.md

 * Implement a Universe class that combines separate Worlds together.
 * Implement Conway's game of life in 2D and 3D.
 * Implement randomness of selecting a rule.
-* Implement Res and DReg in 2D and 3D.
-* Implement demon horde sort in 2D and 3D.
+* Implement demon horde sort.
 * Add panning to camera controls.
 * Fix Splat UI for rules that use the z-axis and negative coordinates.
 * Try making different Worlds resolve rules in different web workers.
 * Randomise the order that spaces process in.

 ## Done
+* Implement Res and DReg. ✔️ 02.10.19
-* Implement custom Input and Output class. ✔️
+* Implement custom Input and Output class. ✔️ 01.10.19
-* Change event window from a 3x3x3 grid into three intersecting 5x5 planes. ✔️
+* Change event window from a 3x3x3 grid into three intersecting 5x5 planes. ✔️ 30.09.19
-* Move event window code into its own file. ✔️
+* Move event window code into its own file. ✔️ 30.09.19